Okay, it’s official. Patrik Laine has put more noses out of joint than Mike Tyson in his prime.

 There are grown men who still wake up in the middle of the night—yowling like banshees—at the nightmarish horrors that the Edmonton Oilers imposed on the Jets during the 1980s.
 Seven times the locals qualified for the Stanley Cup derby.
 Five times, the Oilers put them out of their misery.
 They did it again in the spring of 1990.
 Sadists.

 And now, 27 years later, it appears that, once again, the Western Conference road to the Stanley Cup is likely to go through Northern Alberta.
-If not, it’ll be Southern Alberta, where the Calgary Flames are shaping up to be a force, even as ownership squabbles with politicos and beats the drums about relocation should the city refuse to pony up substantial coin for a new shinny palace.
+If not, it’ll be Southern Alberta, where the Calgary Flames are shaping up to be a force, even as ownership squabbles with politicos and beat the drums about relocation should the city refuse to pony up substantial coin for a new shinny palace.

 The trouble with the Jets—aside from the people behind the bench—is geography.
 Until they prove otherwise, they’re still the third best outfit on the Canadian prairies.